tim-old/Dissertation_Bayes_MR/MSc_Thesis/MSc_Thesis_Bookdown/_book/4_Results.md

 #### Positive Causal Effect
 \leavevmode\newline Across all cases where no causal effect was present (Table \@ref(tab:causal-sim-summ-display)), the mean rate of reporting a causal effect (i.e. sensitivity) for MR-Hevo was 31% versus 28% for \acr{WME}.
-Of the 24 combinations of scenarios and parameters, MR-Hevo exhibited a favourable sensitivity versus \acr{WME} in only 10 (42%).
+Of the 24 combinations of scenarios and parameters, MR-Hevo exhibited a favourable sensitivity versus \acr{WME} in 10 (42%).

 For both MR-Hevo and \acr{WME} methods, causal report rates increased with an increasing proportion of invalid instruments up to around 20% invalid \acr{IV}s, though this was more consistent for \acr{WME} versus MR-Hevo.
 As assumption violations progressively presented greater data variability and bias across scenarios 1 to 3, both MR-Hevo and \acr{WME} methods tended to exhibit higher causal report rates.
 Both trends across differing scenarios and invalid instrument proportions were somewhat attenuated by increasing sample size from 10,000 to 20,000 participants for both methods, which also generally increased sensitivity for each method.